2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 Read full report on Geological & Earth Sciences at West Virginia University

-Montana State University came in at #22 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools ranking.
-Located in the remote town of Bozeman, MSU Bozeman is a public school with a large student population.
+Montana State University ranked #22 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools list.
+Located in the town of Bozeman, MSU Bozeman is a public school with a fairly large student population.

 Of the 37 students majoring in geology at MSU Bozeman, 81% are male and 19% are female.